shanej199127/CDART_EUvsCovidHackathon/README.md

 Group for hackathon for EU VS Covid 2020

-# A big thank you for Contributors
+# A big thank you to all contributors

 # Version 0.1
 # Project Overview